-Service certificate applications shall be submitted using a form that can be downloaded and printed out at http://www.fineid.fi.
+Service certificate applications shall be submitted using a form that can be downloaded and printed out at www.fineid.fi.

 Before issuing a certificate, the CA shall verify the applicant's details using sources such as the on line Virre -Register maintained by a governmental authority, National Board of Patents and Registration of Finland.
-Population Register Centre verifies the ownership of the Domain Name by sending an email message in order to control the ownership.
+Digital and Population Data Services Agency verifies the ownership of the Domain Name by sending an email message in order to control the ownership.
 Also to be submitted is a proxy if the certificate applicant (such as an IT contact person) acts on behalf of the enterprise/organisation.
 The same procedure will be conducted in conjunction with certificate renewal.
 Central and local public government and church authorities are not verified tin the Virre-register.
-Internet domain names ending in .fi held by the applicant and details of their management must be made available to the PRC during the processing of the application.
+Internet domain names ending in .fi held by the applicant and details of their management must be made available to the DPDSA during the processing of the application.
 Other domain names are verified in open network based registers if available or otherwise in a reliable manner.
-Population Register Centre issues certificates only to IPs or domain names dedicated for services provided by a public authority.
+Digital and Population Data Services Agency issues certificates only to IPs or domain names dedicated for services provided by a public authority.